KubraNurGursoyyy/warehouse-report-app-front/README.md

 # warehouse-report-app-front

-You can add warehouses, products and make report about warehouses.
-In the report system sums warehouse's total product number, total purchase price , total products quantity etc. and print it.
+You can add warehouses, products and make reports about warehouses.
+In the report, the system sums the warehouse's total product number, total purchase price, total product quantity, etc., and prints it.
 You can list products and filter by warehouse, character and price.

-You can find backend project at https://github.com/KubraNurGursoyyy/warehouse-report-app-backend
+You can find the backend project at https://github.com/KubraNurGursoyyy/warehouse-report-app-backend

-Deployed on heroku at https://warehouse-report-app-frontend.herokuapp.com/mainpage
+Deployed on Heroku at https://warehouse-report-app-frontend.herokuapp.com/mainpage